Pfern/Oneida_Genomics_Workshop/Program.md

 <br>Daniel Sobral            IGC

 # Target audience:
-Researchers with interest in high throughput sequence data analysis in the context of microbial pathogens, willing to analyse their own data
+Researchers with a strong interest in high throughput sequence data analysis in the context of microbial pathogens, that have a present or upcoming data analysis problem in their hands.

 # Pre-requisites:
 The Linux environment will be used in all the sessions.
-<br>Familiarity with Linux basics is required, namely basic command structure, file system navigation, redirection, piping, etc.
+<br>Familiarity with Linux basics is required, at the level of basic command structure, file system navigation, redirection, piping, etc.
+<br>Entry level bioinformatics knowledge will be very handy, not really required-

-# Course Objectives
+# Workshop Objectives
-The objectives of the training course are to provide a hands-on tutorial to ONEIDA members of the bioinformatics software being developed and used within the scope of ONEIDA.
+The main objectives of the workshop are:
+<br>- to provide a hands-on tutorial on the software that is being developed and already in use in the scope of ONEIDA.
+<br>- to provide an update on current plans in software development for ONEIDA

+# User data
+Participants will be using datasets that have been prepared for demonstration purposes
-Participants will use provided datasets or their own data sets to apply the different analytical pipelines that will be presented and results will be discussed among faculty and participants.
+<br>Participants will be allowed to bring their data sets, and test the different analytical pipelines.
+<brResults will be discussed among faculty and participants.

+                     EM EDIÇÃO!!!!!

 ## Preliminary Schedule